 Tucked within the Betsy hotel, this posh eatery by acclaimed chef Laurent Tourondel spotlights American fare with a local flair.
 The season-driven menu is made up of plenty of fish and meat options, all prepared with ingredients found in South Florida.
-The complimentary cheddar popovers and soy-wasabi tuna tartare ($19) are crowd pleasers, as is the bone-in ribeye ($61).
+The complimentary cheddar popovers and soy-wasabi tuna tartare ($19) are crowd pleasers, as is the bone-in rib-eye ($61).
 Take the elevator to the rooftop and catch the sunset before dinner.
 You'll enjoy a vast view of Ocean Drive, beach, and sky.

-This upscale restaurant is known for its long waiting times and one-week-reservation requirements for a reason.
-The cuts of meat are topnotch, the service is old school, and there are plenty of celebrity sightings.
-For a meat-centric meal, start with the Kobe beef sliders ($28) before digging into your steak, which comes in cuts ranging from an eight-ounce filet mignon ($45) to a gigantic 48-ounce porterhouse ($140).
+This upscale restaurant is known for its long waits and one-week-reservation requirements for a reason.
+The cuts of meat are topnotch, the service is old-school, and celebrity sightings abound.
+For a meat-centric meal, start with the Kobe beef sliders ($28) before digging into your steak, which comes in cuts ranging from an eight-ounce filet mignon ($45) to a colossal 48-ounce porterhouse ($140).

 If you like this story, consider signing up for our email newsletters.

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!